 There are a lot of neem products available on the market, although you need to be careful to get ones that are all-natural unless you’re getting straight neem oil yourself and making sprays or soaks at home.

-Both soil soaks and sprays are appropriate for outdoor and indoor use, although you should only use a spray outdoors during dusk or dawn to minimize the risk of a beneficial critter coming in contact with it before it dries (generally in 45 minutes to an hour).
+Both soil soaks and sprays are appropriate for outdoor and indoor use.
+However, you should only use a spray outdoors during dusk or dawn.
+This minimizes the risk of a beneficial critter coming in contact with it before it dries (generally in 45 minutes to an hour).
 Unless additional chemicals are added, neem oil is safe for use of food crops up to the day before harvest.

-Soil soaks using neem are by far the most effective, as it will kill ground mealybugs and other underground pests without harming earthworms.
-Even more important, the plant will soak the neem up through its roots where it will act as a systemic insecticide, poisoning any bug that attacks the plant without harming bees or other beneficial insects.
+Soil soaks using neem are by far the most effective.
+The soak will kill ground mealybugs and other underground pests without harming earthworms.
+Even more important, your plant will soak the neem up through its roots where it will act as a systemic insecticide, poisoning any bug that attacks the plant without harming bees or other beneficial insects.

 Note: Neem oil is effective, but it requires about two weeks for the effects to really start showing.
 Patience and dedication are a must when using any Neem product to kill pests.

 Another slow process, rubbing or isopropyl alcohol can be used to kill mealies almost instantly.
-Simply dip a Q-Tip or cotton ball into either alcohol and dab it directly onto the mealies.
-It will destroy their waxy cover and destroy the moisture in the pest’s body.
+Simply dip a cotton swab or cotton ball into either alcohol and dab it directly onto the mealies.
+It will dry out their waxy cover and destroy the moisture in the pest’s body.

-This method is great because you get immediate, visible results, but it can take a long time to get every mealie.
-On top of this, you will have to treat the plant a few more times as any eggs hatch.
+This method is great because you get immediate, visible results.
+Of course, it can take a long time to get every mealie.
+On top of this, you will have to treat the plant a few more times to get any hatching eggs.

-It can be sadistic fun to kill a white cotton critter with a piece of damp cotton as long as your plant isn’t sensitive to the alcohol, and this method can be used in conjunction with other techniques as well as alone.
+It can be sadistic fun to kill a white cotton critter with a piece of damp cotton.
+Just make sure your plant isn’t sensitive to the alcohol.
+This method can be used in conjunction with other techniques as well as alone.

 Using Chemical Insecticides